carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 > Re-run the Nextflow script by entering the following command in your terminal:
 >
 > ~~~
-> $ nextflow run wc.nf --samples 'data/yeast/reads/*.fq.gz'
+> $ nextflow run wc.nf --input 'data/yeast/reads/ref*.fq.gz'
 > ~~~
 > {: .language-bash}
 > > ## Solution